Teams list for 2018/19

 How do we form teams?

 The first thing to do is check that there isn’t already a team in your department!
-Check the communications from your department or scroll to the bottom of the page for the 2014/15 teams list.
+Check the communications from your department or check the above table for the 2017/18 teams list.

 If you’re the first in your department, contact us.
 We can come and talk you through Green Impact and get you started!
 Spread the word around your department and we will help you as you gather together and motivate your new team!

 We suggest that you try to get at least one or two other staff members on board with the aim of spreading the programme throughout your department.
 However, Green Impact is still possible to complete as an individual; there are some teams consisting of one staff member and a number of GIPAs.